What is the Purpose of a Driveway Apron?

 A driveway apron serves multiple purposes, but its main benefit is creating an opening in the curb that makes it easier and safer for your car to travel through your driveway.
 This prevents your vehicle from hitting the curb, while making it possible for you to smoothly drive it over sidewalks and into your driveway.

-A driveway apron also ensures proper drainage across your driveway.
+It also ensures proper drainage across your driveway.
 This enables you to remain free of excessive standing water and saves your home from flooding.
 It also prevents cracks and erosion that can occur from standing water.

 But that’s not all: Many homeowners prefer having a driveway apron because it adds to the aesthetic of their homes.
 When your driveway apron is designed by experienced professionals, you can rest assured that it improves the curb appeal of your home.